 - Red, swollen, or bleeding gums

-- Bad breath that home care doesn't fix
+- Bad breath that home care doesn't shift

 - A loose or discolored tooth